OTC Market

 An Over-the-Counter (OTC) market is a decentralized market where market participants trade stocks, commodities, currencies, or other instruments directly between two parties without a central exchange or broker.

 An Over-the-Counter (OTC) market is a decentralized financial market where securities are traded directly between participants without the supervision of a formal exchange like the New York Stock Exchange (NYSE) or Nasdaq.
 Instead of a centralized physical or electronic location where all orders are matched, the OTC market consists of a network of broker-dealers who negotiate directly with one another to buy and sell assets.
-In an OTC market, dealers act as market makers by quoting prices at which they are willing to buy (bid) and sell (ask) securities or other financial instruments.
-This structure is common for assets that do not meet the stringent listing requirements of major exchanges, such as smaller companies, delisted stocks, or complex derivatives.
-The lack of a central exchange means that prices may not be publicly available to all participants simultaneously, leading to less transparency compared to exchange-traded markets.
-OTC markets are vast and encompass a wide range of asset classes.
-While they are often associated with speculative penny stocks, they also host the majority of bond trading, foreign exchange (forex) transactions, and derivatives.
-For institutional investors, the OTC market offers flexibility to customize contracts, such as swaps or forwards, which cannot be standardized on a public exchange.
+This market is essentially a "dealer network" rather than a "matching engine."
+Historically, the term "OTC" referred to the physical counters of banks where securities were bought and sold.
+Today, it is a sophisticated, electronic marketplace that handles trillions of dollars in daily transactions across stocks, bonds, currencies, and derivatives.
+In an OTC market, dealers act as market makers by quoting prices at which they are willing to buy (bid) and sell (ask) securities.
+This structure is particularly common for assets that do not meet the stringent listing requirements of major exchanges—such as smaller companies, delisted stocks, or highly customized derivative products.
+The lack of a central exchange means that prices are not always publicly available to all participants simultaneously, leading to a degree of "information asymmetry" compared to exchange-traded markets.
+For instance, while every trader on the NYSE sees the same price for Apple at any given moment, two different dealers in the OTC market might provide slightly different quotes for the same bond or currency pair.
+For institutional investors, this flexibility is a major advantage, allowing them to trade large blocks of securities or customize complex contracts (like interest rate swaps) that cannot be standardized on a public exchange.

 Key Takeaways